Is the CSP the New EA?

 - It’s only for the Cloud

-This is a bit of a given since it’s a Cloud Solution Provider program, but if your company hasn’t made the transition of moving its business to the Cloud and has no intention of doing so, then you won’t be able to get much value out of the CSP.
-Microsoft’s CSP is also only for Microsoft’s Public Cloud with Office365, Sharepoint, Skype for Business and other such productivity-centered solutions online, although there is also additional security you can get if the Public Cloud feels too public for you.
+- This is a bit of a given since it’s a Cloud Solution Provider program, but if your company hasn’t made the transition of moving its business to the Cloud and has no intention of doing so, then you won’t be able to get much value out of the CSP.
+Microsoft’s CSP is also only for Microsoft’s Public Cloud with Office 365, Sharepoint, Skype for Business, and other such productivity-centered solutions online, although there is also additional security you can get if the Public Cloud feels too public for you.
 For your On-prem software, you will need another contract in place in addition to your CSP with Microsoft to account for them.

 - With the Cloud comes Cloud Related Problems

-Moving your business to the Cloud isn’t the end to your software problems or end to the potential for wasted spending.
+- Moving your business to the Cloud isn’t the end to your software problems or the end to the potential for wasted spending.
 Some of the most common concerns we see surrounding having your software exclusively on the Cloud are:

 - Security: it is a heated debate about whether your data is safer on-prem or on the Cloud.
-While the most popular platforms are equipped with high quality security, there are the occasional breaches that tend to have terrible effects.
+While the most popular platforms are equipped with high-quality security, there are the occasional breaches that tend to have terrible effects.

-- Soft costs: From our experience, many companies that we have worked with have stopped their Cloud transition half-way through after being nickeled and dimed to death through the accumulation of seemingly small Cloud fees when spread across their entire software architecture.
+- Soft Costs: From our experience, many companies that we have worked with have stopped their Cloud transition half-way through after being nickeled and dimed to death through the accumulation of seemingly small Cloud fees when spread across their entire software architecture.

-- Licensing metrics: When moving to the Cloud, many companies often find that their licensing metrics changes and they are left with a few missing licenses, leaving them exposed to compliance issues in their next software audit.
+- Licensing metrics: When moving to the Cloud, many companies often find that their licensing metrics change and they are left with a few missing licenses, leaving them exposed to compliance issues in their next software audit.

 Microsoft Enterprise Agreement